memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.shortest_path_length.md

     The algorithm to use to compute the path length.
     Supported options: ‘dijkstra’, ‘bellman-ford’.
     Other inputs produce a ValueError.
-    If weight is None, unweighted graph methods are used, and this suggestion is ignored.
+    If `weight` is `None`, unweighted graph methods are used and this suggestion is ignored.